nikeethr/data_engineering/learning/udemy/jenkins_zero_to_hero/notes.md

 - create ansible folder within `jenkins_home` directory

-- move remote key within centos container to the `jenkins_home/ansible` folder
+- move remote key within centos container to the `jenkins_home/ansible` folder (this will be used by ansible to connect into the remote host)

 - note that you cannot spin up a container when you are within the `jenkins_home` directory in the VM due to permission issues.